Raj-Kamal-CSE-IITD/A-HyperCut/README.md

 *LocalClustering_graphprod_LCC.txt* for baseline LocalClustering on the dataset *graphprod_LCC*.
 *HyperCut_graphprod_LCC.txt* contains execution results of A-HyperCut on the dataset *graphprod_LCC*.

-We follow this convention for the execution of these methods on the other datasets also.
+We follow this way of naming the output files for the execution of these methods on the other datasets also.

+This completes the README.md file.
+Thanks.